-The situation was concerning.
+This situation was concerning.
 Did I help to spread false money appeals to the public, or contribute to the risk of media glorifying self-harm?
 Even if it was very unlikely and it was spread from dubious places, the risk was worth taking seriously just in case.
 I looked in with an open mind about issues I already cover, so this can’t be accused of bias.
-I checked both sides, but only one was real.
+I checked both sides, but found that only one was real.
 Not everything has sides.

 Meanwhile the target spent energy to answer trolls while he couldn’t even easily type.
 With a stylus in his mouth (or speech-to-text), and nothing to hide, he challenged them to show evidence.
 They had nothing to show but posts unrelated to him, and fake screenshots with no source.

 He explained that he worked with dry ice, and used it after a busy day because he didn’t have regular ice packs ready at the moment.
 It would have a powerful effect.
 He’d been overworked, and slept through the harm.
 (I use melatonin or a weed gummy to pass out sometimes).

 He’d never posted anything about intentional amputation — that would be a drastic result of long-term obsession, not a sudden impulse.
 He did have a history of pain management and motorcycle accidents.